deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 The Types.ps1xml files in the `$PSHOME` directory are added automatically to every session.

 The Types.ps1xml file in the PowerShell installation directory (`$PSHOME`) is an XML-based text file that lets you add properties and methods to the objects that are used in PowerShell.
-Windows PowerShell has built-in Types.ps1xml files that add several elements to the .NET Framework types, but you can create additional Types.ps1xml files to further extend the types.
+PowerShell has built-in Types.ps1xml files that add several elements to the .NET Framework types, but you can create additional Types.ps1xml files to further extend the types.

 For example, by default, array objects (`System.Array`) have a `Length` property that lists the number of objects in the array.
-However, because the name "Length" does not clearly describe the property, Windows PowerShell adds an alias property named "Count" that displays the same value.
+However, because the name "Length" does not clearly describe the property, PowerShell adds an alias property named "Count" that displays the same value.
 The following XML adds the Count property to the `System.Array` type.

 ```xml
 <Type>